dekartsrl/Footfall/docs/rpi.md

 You will need a few extra packages to build the RPi application.

-Copy the getrepos.sh file and place it inside the addons folder of your openFrameworks folder.
+Copy the getrepos.sh file and place it inside the addons folder of your openFrameworks folder (`openFrameworks/addons`).

 Run the script by navigating to the addons folder and entering the following command into Terminal